szoftveres/RF_Microwave/radar/README.md

 ![earth](earth.png)

-The processing script detects the sweeps and performs FFT on the samples of each sweep.
+The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects the sweeps and performs FFT on the samples of each sweep.
 The resulting 2-dimensional image shows objects at various distances (Y-axis) as a function of time (X-axis).

 ![car_with_noise](car_with_noise.png)

-The image mostly shows static frequency components (horizontal lines) from stationary reflecting objects (buildings, etc..).
+The image is mostly showing static frequency components (horizontal lines) from stationary reflecting objects (nearby buildings, etc..).

 These components can be characterized (e.g. by taking an initial measurement, or by calculating an average value for each component throughout the plot, etc..) and subtracted from each sweep, resulting in an image that better highlights moving objects - in this case, a vehicle moving away from the radar: